neondatabase/website/content/docs/guides/grafbase.md

     npx grafbase init
     ```

-2. In your project directory, open the `grafbase/schema.graphql` file and replace the contents with the following schema:
+2. In your project directory, open the `grafbase/schema.graphql` file and replace the existing content with the following schema:

     ```graphql
     extend type Mutation {